dantetekanem/phynia-js-combat/README.md

 ```

 ### Credits
-This project was created by Leonardo Pereira <contato@leonardopereira.com>
+This project was created by Leonardo Pereira <contato@leonardopereira.com> around mid~2022, the code contains bugs and are missing tests.
+This was a POC I did a long time ago.

 ![](public/screenshot.png)